ckunakdot/Husqvarna-Automower-Control4/README.md

 Provided as-is.
 Husqvarna and Automower are trademarks of Husqvarna Group.
 Not affiliated with or endorsed by Husqvarna Group.

 Use at your own risk.
-Always supervise robotic lawn mowers and follow manufacturer safety guidelines.
+Always supervise robotic lawn mowers and follow the manufacturer’s safety guidelines.
+We are not responsible for any injury or damage.